lupintheforth/docs-en/views/realtime_rest_api.md

 |---------|---------------|
 |maximum 9000 requests/min, 1800 requests/min by default|120 requests/min|

 The Daily usage is calculated based on all the interfaces.
-LeanCloud will respond with error code 429 if exceeds the limitation until one minutes later.
-The interface will reboot after that.
+LeanCloud will respond with error code 429.
+If exceeding the limit.
+The REST API will continue to handle requests after one minute.

 The Buisness call ceiling can get mutated in [Dashboard > Messaging > LeanMessage > Settings > Thresholds > Frequency limit for calling API for basic messages][dashboard-rtm-limit].
-According to the daily call frequency peak rate , we do differential pricing.
-As in the following table:
+You will be billed for daily request frequency rate peak, as below:

 [dashboard-rtm-limit]: /dashboard/messaging.html?appid={{appid}}#/message/realtime/conf